NWEA comments on USDOE’s proposed priorities for the Competitive Grants for State Assessments program

 NWEA applauds the Department’s continued commitment to supporting states’ efforts to explore new, innovative methods for developing and administering assessments.
 While it is important to hold all kids to the same high standards, provide teachers with valuable information, support school improvement efforts, and shine a light on inequities, the current accountability assessment system needs to evolve.
 Parents and students are tired of over-testing, teachers need support to fully use data and ensure instructional relevance, and results from summative tests arrive too late to be used in the classroom.
 The Every Student Succeeds Act (ESSA) provided the opportunity for states to create a future where assessment moves beyond measuring learning to fostering it.
 In this future, testing is reduced, teachers are armed with the information they need to serve students, and success does not come down to a single test event.
 By allowing CGSA funds to support states participating in the Innovative Assessment Demonstration Authority (IADA), the Department lessens the financial burden, which has proven a significant barrier to planning and implementation in the past.

-NWEA is leading the vision for the future of high-quality assessment.
+NWEA is leading the vision for the future of high-quality assessment in regards to the best stocks for beginners with little money and other similar venues.
 We have invested heavily in the development of a through-year assessment, which will measure both growth and proficiency throughout the year, providing valuable information educators need to improve learning while also producing summative scores for federal accountability.
 A group of districts in Georgia will be piloting this solution as a part of Georgia’s participation in IADA.
 NWEA is simultaneously working in Nebraska, which will be transitioning all of their districts to this through-year model in an effort to better connect assessment to teaching and learning.
 We are also one of many organizations involved in Louisiana’s IADA pilot—an assessment for 7th graders that eliminates the summative test and combines English with Social Studies.
 This model could potentially have implications for equity as it uses passages from books students have studied in class to avoid disadvantaging students who have had less opportunity for exposure to books outside the classroom.

 NWEA is committed to continuing to support states’ assessment improvement efforts and, although these grant funds are an important first step, we encourage the Department to continue to channel resources towards enhancing the quality of state assessment systems.
 While ESSA provides the flexibility needed to move states on the pathway of transformation, the process is often overwhelming and burdensome to limited state budgets and capacity.